jenkinsci/job-dsl-plugin/docs/Extending-the-DSL.md

 Have a look at the [DSL Design](https://github.com/jenkinsci/job-dsl-plugin/blob/master/CONTRIBUTING.md#dsl-design) section of the Job DSL contributing guide on how to use methods parameters.

-The method must return an object that will be saved as part of the job configuration.
+The method can return an object that will be saved as part of the job configuration.
 Usually that will be the `hudson.tasks.Builder`, `hudson.tasks.Publisher` or `hudson.tasks.BuildWrapper` subclass which is provided by the plugin.
+If the method should not contribute to the job configuration, it can simply return `null`.

 In the following example, a plugin provides an `ExampleBuilder` build step with two options, one with a string value and another one with an integer value.
 The Job DSL should be extended with an `example` method in the `steps` context so